Please see War Memorials and Rolls of Honour for the names of local WW1 soldiers and links to other soldier's stories.

 On 7 April 1913 Frank's mother Emily died at the age of 63.
 She was buried at Dore Christ Church two days later after a service at Totley Rise Methodist Church.
 Alexander remarried less than a year later to Mary Manners in Bishop Auckland, Durham.
 Although granted a further year as a supernumerary in Sheffield he had chosen instead to accept a station at Pateley Bridge, West Riding.
 Alexander and Mary lived at Summerbridge near Harrogate.
 Later that year daughter Lucy also got married.
 Her husband was Frank Fidler, a commercial traveller, and the marriage took place at St. John the Baptist, Abbeydale on 5 September 1914.

 On 11 December 1915 Frank enlisted in the 3rd Battalion, York and Lancaster Regiment.
 His service record has survived and shows that he had become a bank clerk in civilian life.
 He was placed on Reserve and not mobilized until 9 February 1916.
 He was posted to Sunderland for training the following day and promoted to Lance Corporal on 9 August.
 However, he failed to complete his training programme, spending two months in hospital in Sunderland with a debilitating condition which prevented him from strenuous walking.
 He was transferred to light duties for several months but after being recalled to training he failed to complete the first route march.
 Frank was eventually discharged from service on 14 December 1918 under King's Regulation Paragraph 39 (xxva) "Surplus to military requirements (not having suffered impairment since entry into the service)".
 He gave his intended address on discharge as Westfield, 17 Edward Road, Gainsborough, Lincolnshire.
+Frank resumed his career with the bank workimg in the local Gainsborough branch.

 Alec Seed married Beatrice Marguerite Pogson on 21 August 1918 at St. Peter, Abbeydale.
 Marguerite was the fourth of five children of Robert Henry Pogson, an employee of Sheffield Banking Company, and his wife Florence Henrietta Charlotte Mallender who had married at St Mary, Worksop on 21 October 1879.
 Marguerite was a professor of music and Licentiate of the Royal Academy of Music.
 They had twin daughters, Helen and Barbara, on 9 May 1923.
 Alec became a works manager and later a labour and publicity manager at Samuel Osborn & Co. steelworks.
 However, he was better known for his contribution to amateur dramatics in Sheffield being an actor, playwright, theatre administrator and theatre correspondent of The Era.
 He was at times the Chairman of the Sheffield Repertory Theatre and of the Croft House Settlement Operatic Society.